ArtemKapustkin/PongGame/README.md

 left paddle - W/S
 right paddle - Up/Down arrows

-You can find the binary exeuctable of the game in the ZIP archive.
+You can find the binary exeuctable of the game in the RAR archive.